-Clinically Isolated Syndrome: With neurologic symptoms caused by inflammation and demyelination in the central nervous system, this first episode — which must last at least 24 hours, according to definition — is typical of multiple sclerosis but does not yet meet the criteria for a diagnosis of the disease.
-Sometimes, people who have a clinically isolated syndrome will not go on to develop multiple sclerosis.
-An MRI will better determine the likelihood that someone who has a CIS will develop MS. If lesions on a brain MRI are seen with CIS, there is a higher chance the patient will develop MS.
+Clinically Isolated Syndrome (CIS): is a first episode with neurologic symptoms caused by inflammation and demyelination in the central nervous system — which must last at least 24 hours — but does not yet meet the criteria for a diagnosis of the disease.
+Sometimes, people who have a clinically isolated syndrome will not go on to develop MS. An MRI will better determine the likelihood that someone who has a CIS will develop MS. If lesions on a brain MRI are seen with CIS, there is a higher chance of developing MS.

 Relapsing Remitting Multiple Sclerosis (RRMS): This is the most common form of MS with clear defined phases of relapse (repeat attacks or exacerbations), with progressive worsening of nerve functions with each attack, followed by phases of relief (or remission) where normal conditions are restored partially or completely.
 RRMS occurs in 85 percent of the cases.